tomekstankowski/Android-photo-blogging-app/README.md

+# Sample App
-## Sample App  MVP, dagger2, firebase.
+## MVP, dagger2, firebase, Butterknife, Fresco.

 Application  will allow user to take a photo through the app, add some information about it and save data in